CloudWaddie/CloudWaddie/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on a modding api for minecraft bedrock, emulating minecraft java apis like fabric and forge.
+BUT FIRST I am making a proxy for minecraft edu to force it to connect to a minecraft bedrock or geyser enabled java server.
+Follow me and watch this to know when its done.
 - 🌱 I’m currently learning advanced hacking skills
 - 🤔 I’m looking for help with creating a LLM.
 - 💬 Ask me about anything.